normoes/aws-helpers/README.md

 python /path/to/aws_get_instance_service_runs_on.py instance-ids --region eu-west-2 --cluster my-cluster
 ```

+Using regular expressions
+`aws-vault-css-dev -- python aws_get_instance_service_runs_on.py by-service-name --region eu-west-2 --cluster dev --name "price-redis-[a-z0-9]*$" --debug`

+`--debug` shows additional output in order to really get the correct container (service) in case more than one was found e.g..

 The default output of the subcommand `by-service-dns` is the instance's private IP address.
 * If called with `--output id` it displays the instance's id.
     ```